wasim919/Team-Messaging-App/readme.md

-# DevCamper API
+# Team Messaging App (This is under progress)

-> Backend API for DevCamper application, which is a bootcamp directory website
+> he purpose of this app is to allow communication b/w people within an organisation.

 ## Usage